 A healthy diet for your cat

-Cats need meat
+Cats need meat for a good diet

 Cats are carnivorous, this means they eat meat and have little need for carbohydrates (cereals and vegetables).
 Hunting cats will eat a variety of prey – mice, voles, birds, rabbits etc. Cats eat the muscles, organs, skin and bones of prey; this is a diet high in protein and fat.
 Cats need three times more protein than dogs.
 Cats must not be fed a vegetarian diet.

 Cats and cereals